Why Polished AI Output Still Hides Structural Bugs

 Then you go to deploy.
 You go to commit.
 And reality shows up.
 The polished output was never the finish line, that's where the real problem-solving starts.

-The best way I've found to use AI is to reverse-engineer the problem instead of accepting the first answer.
+The best way to use AI is to reverse-engineer the problem instead of accepting the first answer.
 Ask more questions, assume you don't already know the answer, and in that process you actually learn something.
 Those learnings compound into the product you're building.
 You understand the mechanics, a concept that never clicked before finally does, and that concept turns into better architecture.
 You refactor, and you own what you built instead of renting it from a model.

 Here's the part most people skip.
 Document your anti-patterns.
 Not just what to do, but what specifically not to do.
 That's more useful to an AI than a tidy list of instructions, because the model will always try to solve the problem, and left alone it'll happily solve it the exact way you already learned the hard way doesn't work.
 Feed it the anti-patterns, the bad shortcuts, the architecture that looked smart at 2am and broke everything by morning, and it stops repeating that history with you.
 That documentation becomes your guardrails.
 It's institutional knowledge pulled straight from real failures.